JuliaSmoothOptimizers/SolverTest.jl/docs/src/tutorial.md

 2. returns a [`GenericExecutionStats`](https://github.com/JuliaSmoothOptimizers/SolverCore.jl) as output;
 3. The solver function should accepts `atol` and `rtol` as keyword arguments.

+As shown in the examples below, the package also provide multiprecision tests for compatible solvers.

 ## Unconstrained Optimization

 The function `unconstrained_nlp_set`  returns a list of optimization problems in the [`ADNLPModel`](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) format.